nabab/bbn-js/doc/md/style.md

 ## Styling.

 <a name="bbn_top"></a>[bbn.fn.__addColors__](#addColors)
-Adds the given color to the object bbn.var.colors in order to be able to use
+Adds the given color to the object bbn.vars.colors in order to be able to use
 [bbn.fn.__center__](#center)
 Centers the given element by giving it a position absolute.
 [bbn.fn.__colorToHex__](#colorToHex)